Regulations for Hens and Roosters

 - RS2-Residential Single Detached 2

-A maximum of 6 hens is allowed on properties located in these urban zones.
-Coop development requirements also apply, which are stated in the City’s Zoning Bylaw and Animal Control Bylaw.
+A maximum of 6 hens is allowed on properties located in these denser zones.
+Coop development requirements apply, which are stated in the City’s Zoning Bylaw and Animal Control Bylaw.
 A permit is required that involves a neighbour approval and coop inspection process.